phelpsbp/Projects/Mint Classics Inventory Analysis/README.md

 ### Project Overview
 ---

-Conducted exploratory analysis to investigate if there are any patterns or themes that may influence the reduction or reorganization of inventory in the Mint Classics storage facilities.
-Conducted a what-if analysis validating the effectiveness of a 5% inventory reduction. and provided analytic insights and data-driven recommendations.
+Conducted exploratory analysis to investigate if there were any patterns or themes that may influence the reduction or reorganization of inventory in the Mint Classics storage facilities.
+Conducted a what-if analysis showing the impact a 5% inventory reduction, and provided analytic insights and data-driven recommendations.

 ### Data Sources